zloeber/taskfiles/README.md

 # Taskfiles Collection

 This is a library of taskfile.dev definitions for things you may do at a cli once in a while or maybe multiple times a day.
-These are categorized and then included in an ignored vendir synced location  project's root Taskfile.yaml file along with some supporting
+These are categorized and then included in an ignored location synced via vendir (or similar solution).

 ## Notes